vivekrajx/data_science/README.md

 # data_science
-This repository includes my work on some basic implementation of DS with Python.
+This repository includes my work on some basic implementation of DS with Python including but not limited to Data Mining and Prediction  Modeling.